-Internal audits of the billing process and data entry are conducted by designated staff in the Program Service areas and in the Department of Finance.
-Results of the audits are reported to the Program Directors, the V.P./CFO and the President/CEO for recommended action and reviewed by the Agency Corporate Compliance Committee on a quarterly basis..
-Quality audits of programmatic activities are conducted by the designated Planning Coordinators.
+Internal audits of the billing process and data entry are conducted by designated staff in the Program Service areas and in the Fiscal Department.
+Results of the audits are reported to the Program Directors, the CFO and the President/CEO for recommended action and reviewed by the Agency Corporate Compliance Committee on a quarterly basis.
+Quality audits of programmatic activities are conducted by the Program Directors.

 Training and Education

-In addition to a formalized New Employee Orientation program, and a formalized ongoing training and education program, the Director of Safety, Risk Management and Compliance provides the required annual training on key areas of the Compliance and Ethics Program.
+In addition to a formalized New Employee Orientation program, and a formalized ongoing training and education program, staff are required to complete annual training on key areas of the Compliance and Ethics Program.
 All employees must sign an acknowledgement of receipt of the Code of Ethics and the Ethical Code of Service Provision, along with other key policies and procedures.

 Noble maintains an “open door” policy with all employees, especially in areas concerning Ethics and Compliance.
-Any report involving a violation of the Code of Ethics or Compliance Procedures will be investigated by the Vice President of Safety, Risk Management and Compliance and/or the Manager of Human Resources.
+Any report involving a violation of the Code of Ethics or Compliance Procedures will be investigated by the Assistant Vice President of Quality, Customer Service & Regulatory Compliance and/or the Assistant Vice President of Health, Wellness & Community Supports and the Director of Human Resources.
 All communication will be kept confidential to the degree possible while conducting the investigation.
 Findings of the investigation will be made to the President/CEO and reviewed quarterly by the Agency Corporate Compliance Committee.
-A member of the Agency Corporate Compliance Committee will report at each Audit Committee of the Board a summary of all reports of potential fraud and abuse and any pending legal activity.
+A member of the Agency Corporate Compliance Committee will report at each meeting of the Audit Committee of the Board a summary of all reports of potential fraud and abuse and any pending legal activity.
 Employees who violate the Code of Ethics or other Corporate Compliance Procedures will be subject to disciplinary action, up to and including termination.

 “No Reprisal” System for Reporting Suspicious Activities

-No disciplinary action will be taken against any staff member who reports in good faith an act of wrong doing including waste, fraud, and abuse or a violation of the Noble Codes of Ethics or other agency policy.
+No disciplinary action will be taken against any staff member who reports in good faith an act of wrongdoing including waste, fraud, and abuse or a violation of the Noble Code of Ethics or other agency policy.
 However, an employee will be subject to disciplinary action if Noble reasonably concludes that the report of wrongdoing was knowingly fabricated to cause harm to someone else or to protect the reporting party or others.

-A recorded statement regarding violations can be left 24 hours a day 7 days a week at 1-855-372-8345.
-If leaving a message please include as much information as possible to aid in investigation of the allegation.
-All allegations will be responded to within 48 hours of report.
+A recorded statement regarding violations can be left 24 hours a day / 7 days a week at 855-372-8345.
+If leaving a message, please include as much information as possible to aid in investigation of the allegation.
+All allegations will be responded to within 48 hours of the report.